masikol/preprocess16S/README.md

 ### Read merging:

-Module 'read_merging_16S' firstly tries to merge reads by overlapping region, keeping nucleotide with higher quality.
+Module 'read_merging_16S' firstly tries to merge reads by overlapping region (with fasta36), keeping nucleotide with higher quality.
 Norlmal overlap is considered as a situation, when reads align ageinst one another in the followig way:

     FFFFFFFFF-------
     ------RRRRRRRRRR,